dvp919/N01494614/README.md

 Learning curves Task 3:
 -Updated the web pagw by integrating javascript in it.
 Added the image slider along with caption.

+## Phase: 3
+## Project name: Explore India - Team 5
+## Name : Tummala Harshitha
+## Student Number: N01490310

+Tasks:
+Created a web page (medivalhistory.html) , css(medivalhistory.css) , js(medivalhistory.js)

+Learning Curve and challengers:

+Created web page using Videos , content and images created image hover effect using css styling and html Made a image gallery and image switch on selection using java script.
+Faced challenges for image fitting and its styling refered to W3 schools and content in youtube.